 All the photographs in this section are taken at UK military airfields up and down the United Kingdom.
-The majority are active military establishments operated by the Royal Air Force, British Army and the United States Air Force.
+The majority are active military establishments operated by the Royal Air Force, Royal Navy, British Army and the United States Air Force.
 The passion for the these airfields spreads many years and even though today they are not as busy or have as many diverse aircraft operating from them they still provide an excellent places for avaition photography.

 Please browse the individual pages and view the photographs.
 We have also included a map of each airfield for you to download as a PDF.
 All photographs are © Copyright Peregrine Bush.
 If you want a copy please contact the photographer, Peregrine Bush

 The largest RAF Station in the UK, Brize Norton is the nerve centre of the RAF’s air transport and air-to-air refuelling capabilities.
 Currently based at Brize Norton are the Voyager KC2/KC3 (A330) of 10 and 101 Squadron, the C-17s of 99 Squadron.
 The Hercules Fleet and the new Atlas C1 (A400M)

 The following Squadrons are based at RAF Coningsby: No 3(Fighter) Sqn - The First Front Line Typhoon Squadron; No XI Sqn - The first multi-role Typhoon Squadron; No 17(Reserve) Test and Evaluation Squadron; No 29(Reserve) Sqn - The Typhoon Operational Conversion Unit and; No 41(Reserve) - Test and Evaluation Squadron.
 The Battle of Britain Memorial Flight which operates five Spitfires of various Marks, the only flying Lancaster in Europe, two Hurricanes, a Dakota and two Chipmunks.